 - Plan regular outdoor activities or exercise right before or after work.
 My favorite is a quick burst training workout first thing in the morning.

-- Take 5-minute stretch breaks for every hour of work.
+- Take five-minute stretch breaks for every hour of work.

 Depression is believed to be caused by such variables as: